Ovulation Induction Helps Your Body Do It’s Job

 Ultrasounds and blood draws are performed throughout the treatment cycle to monitor when follicles have reached an appropriate size that indicates maturity.

-Once your doctor determines that your follicles are ready, ovulation is induced with a trigger shot and your IUI is scheduled.
+Once your doctor determines that your follicles are ready, ovulation is induced with a trigger shot and your insemination is scheduled.

 Your IUI procedure will take place at time of ovulation.